 Why SORP 2026 Pushes Fund and Activity Coding Into AP

-Restricted fund coding and activity coding are related, but they answer different questions.
+Fund coding and activity coding answer different questions.
 The fund code records whose money is being spent and what restrictions attach to it.
-The activity code records what the expenditure was for in the SoFA: charitable activity, fundraising, governance, support, or another activity structure used by the charity.
+The activity code records what the SoFA expenditure was for: charitable activity, fundraising, governance, support, or another structure the charity uses.
+Restricted, designated and general unrestricted funds need distinguishable records regardless of tier, because they represent different stewardship and trustee-accountability positions.

 The AP Coding Schema a Charity Invoice Needs

 A SORP-ready invoice record needs enough structure to support posting, review and reporting without returning to the PDF.
-At minimum, each invoice should carry the supplier name, invoice number, invoice date, due date where relevant, line description, net amount, VAT amount, gross amount and payment reference.
-Those are the invoice facts.
+At minimum, each invoice should carry the supplier name, invoice number, invoice date, due date where relevant, line description, net amount, VAT amount, gross amount and payment reference — the invoice facts.

 The charity accounting fields sit beside them.
 Each relevant line needs a nominal account, fund, activity or SoFA category, grant or project reference where one exists, VAT recoverability treatment, approver, approval date and evidence note.
 The evidence note does not need to be long.
 It needs to preserve the reason for the coding decision, such as "restricted youth grant, approved by programme lead, office-use allocation excluded".

-The same schema also helps with unusual evidence.
-A supplier invoice supporting donated goods, a connected-party arrangement, or a grant-funded reimbursement needs enough description for a trustee, independent examiner or auditor to understand why the invoice belongs in that fund and activity.
+The schema also covers unusual evidence — donated goods, connected-party arrangements or grant-funded reimbursements need enough description for an independent examiner or auditor to understand why the invoice belongs in that fund and activity.
 The document type is still an invoice, but the accounting question is more than "who charged us and how much".

 This schema is not tied to one platform.
 It can become a spreadsheet review template, a CSV import, a QuickBooks preparation file, a Xero coding worksheet, or a staging table for a larger finance system.
 The important point is consistency: every invoice line that affects fund reporting, activity-basis SoFA analysis, VAT review or approval evidence should carry those dimensions before posting.